Discrimination in Hiring Practices: What Business Owners Need to Know

 It seems like a nightmare—every word you say and every job you post could be scrutinized and found lacking by an individual or government authority.
 You will feel better equipped when you know what you can and cannot say and do, and you will be far more likely to remain in compliance at all times.
 Even if your intentions are good and you are sure you are not discriminating, it is a good idea to review the below laws before you post any job and before each interview:

-• Title VII of the Civil Rights Act of 1964 makes it illegal to discriminate based on skin color, race, religion, sex, or nationality.
+• Title VII of the Civil Rights Act of 1964 makes it illegal to discriminate based on skin color, race, religion, sex, gender identity, sexual orientation, or national origin.

-• Age Discrimination in Employment Act (ADEA) protects employees and prospective employees aged over 40.
+• Age Discrimination in Employment Act (ADEA) protects employees and prospective employees aged 40 and over.

-• Equal Pay Act (EPA) states that men and women who have the same skills and provide the same work must be paid equally.
+• Equal Pay Act (EPA) states that men and women who have the same skills and provide the same work must be paid equally, ensuring fair wages for all employees.

-• Americans with Disabilities Act (ADA) prevents discrimination based on disability.
+• Americans with Disabilities Act (ADA) prevents discrimination based on disability and requires employers to provide reasonable accommodation to qualified individuals.

-• Family and Medical Leave Act (FMLA) provides maternal leave protections of up to 12 weeks.
+• Family and Medical Leave Act (FMLA) provides leave protections of up to 12 weeks for parents, personal illness, and family care.

-• Genetic Information Nondiscrimination Act (GINA) protects individuals from genetic discrimination in health insurance.
+• Genetic Information Nondiscrimination Act (GINA) protects individuals from genetic discrimination in health insurance and employment.

 The good news is that awareness can make a huge difference.
 Setting up transparent and ethical workplace hiring policies that align with your core values will also help you attract and retain the best team for your business and ensure you never break the law.